stealthBS/demo1-repo/README.md

 user1@user1:~$
 ```
-Inside which there are folders like : Desktop, Documents, Downloads, Music, Pictures, etc.
+Inside which there are folders like : Desktop, Documents, Downloads, Music, Pictures, etc. For to see these folders/directories inside '\user1' path, we use `ls` command which list all the files & folders in Linux.

-Similarly, when we open Terminal with Admin/Root mode in Linux, then its path will be like :
+Similarly, when we open Terminal with Admin/Root mode in Linux, then its path will be like : (in Linux the path for Admin is same)
 ```
-C/home:~#
+C/home/user1:~#

 or

-C/root:~#
+C/home/root@user1:~#

 or

-root@user1:~# ____
+root@user1:~#
 ```